princy1324/JCGAMES/README.md

 # JCGAMES
-It is an External Website
+It is an External Project.
+It is an external project which includes
+- admin-user component.
+- Youtube Videos uploading.
+- Image uploading.
+- Payment.